Meet the team

 Dr Tania McMahon

 Tania is a Senior Research Officer within the eMHPrac Team and a registered Clinical Psychologist.
-She has been a part of Professor David Kavanagh’s ePsychology Research Team for over a decade, helping develop and test a range of innovative therapies and technologies, including telephone-based treatments, online programs and apps, to help improve mental health and wellbeing.
-Outside of the team, Tania works in a private practice setting treating adolescents and adults, and is an enthusiastic advocate of e-Mental Health services and resources to complement the treatment she provides and support her clients between sessions.
+She has worked in psychology research for over 15 years, helping develop and test a range of innovative therapies and technologies, including telephone-based treatments, online programs and apps, to help improve mental health and wellbeing.
+In the eMHprac team, Tania develops, delivers, and evaluates training and education on digital mental health to health practitioners nationwide, and works closely with digital service providers to track trends in service usage.
+Tania is a passionate and enthusiastic advocate of blended mental health care, drawing on her years in clinical private practice where she had first-hand experience integrating digital tools into her work with clients to enhance their treatment and support.

 Marketing Coordinator and Graphic Designer